 - 8. THE RIGHT TO LODGE A COMPLAINT You have the right to lodge a complaint about the way we handle or process your personal data with your national data protection regulator.

 - 9. THE RIGHT TO WITHDRAW CONSENT If you have given your consent to anything we do with your personal data, you have the right to withdraw your consent at any time (although if you do so, it does not mean that anything we have done with your personal data with your consent up to that point is unlawful).
 This includes your right to withdraw consent to us using your personal data for marketing purposes.

 We usually act on requests and provide information free of charge, but may charge a reasonable fee to cover our administrative costs of providing the information for:

 baseless or excessive/repeated requests, or further copies of the same information.

 Alternatively, we may be entitled to refuse to act on the request.
 Please consider your request responsibly before submitting it.
 We’ll respond as soon as we can.
 Generally, this will be within one month from when we receive your request but, if the request is going to take longer to deal with, we’ll come back to you and let you know.

 We may contact you by phone, email or social media.
 If you prefer a particular means of contact over another please just let us know.

 How can you contact us?

-If you are unhappy with how we’ve handled your information, or have further questions on the processing of your personal data please contact us at [email protected], or write to:
+If you are unhappy with how we’ve handled your information, wish to be removed from our database or have further questions on the processing of your personal data please contact us at email@example.com, or write to: